shixiao/cs426-spring2022-labs/lab1/lab1.md

 You should see some fake user info and recommended movies printed out.
 Include the name of the user picked for you as well as the top recommended video in your `discussions.txt` under heading **A6**.

 `frontend.go` also includes tests for two hardcoded UserIds and results, which you can use to verify your implementation.
-You should add your own unit tests in a separate `video_rec_service/server/server_test.go` file to test the functionality you built as you go.

 #### A7.
+Unittesting with mocks
+Unit testing is a good way to catch server logic bugs in short and contained test runs.
+You should add your own unit tests in a separate `video_rec_service/server/server_test.go` file to test the functionality you built as you go (for functionality up till now as well as the rest of the lab).

+Since the bulk of the application logic goes into the server_lib of VideoRecServiceServer, here's how you can implement the unit tests:
+ - Complete the function `MakeVideoRecServiceServerWithMocks`, which takes in options as well as the provided mock clients for the User and Video services.
+You can read the code for the mock clients in `user|video_service/mock_client/mock_client.go`, which are quite straight forward;
+ - In `server_test.go`, add unittest skeleton code following the Golang testing tutorials such as [this](https://go.dev/doc/tutorial/add-a-test) and [this](https://pkg.go.dev/testing);
+ - In each unittest, spin up a `VideoRecServiceServer` by calling `MakeVideoRecServiceServerWithMocks` with the desired options.

+By the end of this lab, you should add at least 5 unit tests.
+Your tests should have coverage (i.e., at least part of one unit test) on the basic functionality, batching, stats, error handing, retrying, fallback to trending videos.
+You of course are welcome to add more tests than just 5.

+`go test -run='.*' -v` should pass on your implementation as well as our private reference impl. (**Extra credit** will be given to tests that caught bugs in our reference impl :p )

+Note: your actual server **must** be able to communicate with the user|video services via grpc and not solely rely on the mock clients.
+When we grade the server binary, we will use different undisclosed random seeds for user|video services that your video recommendation server is unaware of; an attempt to use the mock clients to avoid implementing more complex logic such as error handling will be considered cheating.

+#### A8.
 Batching

 Both `VideoService` and `UserService` support a batch API---you can send multiple user IDs or video IDs and get back a batched response for all the requested IDs.
 In practice, many services have an upper bound on how many sub-requests they will handle at once, to prevent large requests from occupying too many resources (the smaller batches may also be easier to spread among backend machines in a distributed environment).